3 Compelling Advantages of Attending a Tennessee Technical College or Vocational School

-In fact, between 2016 and 2064, Tennessee's overall population could increase by almost 53 percent.
+In fact, between 2018 and 2070, Tennessee's overall population could increase by about 38 percent.
 Plus, in some regions of the state, the growth could be even more substantial.
-For example, Montgomery County, which includes the city of Clarksville, is projected to experience population growth of more than 119 percent over that period.
-And the number of residents in Davidson County, which includes Nashville, is projected to rise by about 70 percent.1
+For example, Montgomery County, which includes the city of Clarksville, is projected to experience population growth of nearly 122 percent over that period.
+And the number of residents in Davidson County, which includes Nashville, is projected to rise by about 43 percent.1

 But significant levels of growth are anticipated in many other areas as well.
-For instance, the populations of Knox, Washington, Hamilton, and Shelby counties are all projected to rise by more than 30 percent from 2016 to 2064.1 That means cities like Knoxville, Johnson City, Chattanooga, and Memphis could all be terrific places to create personally and professionally fulfilling lives in the coming years.
+For instance, the populations of Knox, Washington, and Hamilton counties are all projected to rise by more than 30 percent from 2018 to 2070.1 That means cities like Knoxville, Johnson City, Chattanooga, and Memphis could all be terrific places to create personally and professionally fulfilling lives in the coming years.

 With that in mind, here are three of the best things about becoming a skilled graduate of a Tennessee college or technical school: